 A cervical rib (Fig. 7) occurs in 0.5% of subjects and is bilateral in half of these.
-It is attached to the transverse process of the 7th cervical vertebra and articulates with the 1st (thoracic) rib or, if short, has a free distal extremity.
+It is attached to the transverse process of the 7th cervical vertebra and articulates with the 1st (thoracic) rib or, if short, has a free distal extremity which usually attaches by a fibrous strand to the (normal) first rib.
 Pressure of such a rib on the lowest trunk of the brachial plexus arching over it may produce paraesthesiae along the ulnar border of the forearm and wasting of the small muscles of the hand (T1).
 Less commonly vascular changes, even gangrene, may be caused by pressure of the rib on the overlying subclavian artery.
 This results in post-stenotic dilatation of the vessel distal to the rib in which a thrombus forms from which emboli are thrown off.